request-interop/interface/README-RESEARCH.md

 keyword.

 - "Factory Class" indicates a separate factory class for creating the request object.
-- "Factory Method" indicates a method on the creation method on request object itself.
+- "Factory Method" indicates a creation method on the request object itself.

 |           | Factory Class | Factory Method | `new` |
 | --------- | ------------- | -------------- | ----- |